ShubhamJ010/sync-to-raindrop/README.md

-# Sync GitHub starred repos to a Raindrop.io collection
+# Starry Raindrop: Sync GitHub stars & Twitter Bookmarks to Raindrop.io

 Based off [azedo/raindrop-io-github-starred-repos](https://github.com/azedo/raindrop-io-github-starred-repos/)

+## Features
+- Syncs GitHub Starred Repositories to a Raindrop Collection.
+- Syncs Twitter Bookmarks (from CSV) to a Raindrop Collection.
+- Handles duplicate detection.
+- Marks items as "Removed" in Raindrop if they are removed from the source (Twitter CSV).

 # Requirements

-- Node 18
+- Node 18+

 # Environment variables